-I will never forget my first big fight with Austin.
+I will never forget my first giant fight with Austin.
 It was while we were in the early stage of dating.
 The funny thing is that I have no idea what it was about, but I can guess that I was desperately needing to be right about something.
 I was driving my little yellow bug as he was passionately explaining his point of view from the passenger’s seat.
-As anyone who knows me well can assume, I had some kind of smart come back that drove him to his breaking point.
+I probably had some kind of smart come back that drove him to his breaking point.

 As I consider these and all other displays of sinfulness within our relationship, I am so quickly reminded how even in my most offensive actions toward my God, His reaction is a loving plea to repent and draw closer to Him.
 That’s what makes my relationship with my God so much more special than even the most sacred relationship I will hold on this earth.
 Hosea’s story further reminds us of just that.